20570 - DATA ANALYTICS AND VISUALIZATION

-- Face-to-face classes introducing the most relevant theoretical concepts relative to each technique.
+- theory.
+Online lessons introducing the most relevant theoretical concepts relative to each technique.

-- Face-to-face classes discussing the appropriate application of the technique with reference to a specific problem and set of data.
+- theory&app.
+Online lessons illustrating and discussing the appropriate application of the technique with reference to a specific problem and set of data.
 The choices left to the analyst and the possible available methods are presented.
 Criteria to evaluate and compare results are discussed.

 - Proper definition of a suitable path of analysis.